 Men wear shorts or swim trunks.
 Women wear a short or long sleeve shirt (must cover shoulders) and a long skirt or dress.

 Please bring a towel and a change of clothes.

 Children are welcome if accompanied by a parent or guardian.

 Women on their moon cycle cannot enter the lodge.
 They are encouraged to hold space around the fire outside of the lodge.

 MONTHLY WOMEN'S CIRCLE

-We have a monthly Women's Circle called Sacred Rhythms every new moon hosted by Janna with Kathy Forest from Celestial Forest Institute.
+We have a monthly Women's Circle called Sacred Rhythms every new moon hosted by Janna with teachings gifted to us by Kathy Forest from Celestial Forest Institute.
 Your menstrual cycle doesn't have to be painful every month.
 Come and learn how to tune into your body's own sacred rhythms and using your monthly cycle to heal and connect on a deeper spiritual level.

 Birthing a drum is a special privilege allowing each of us to use our own rhythm to express and reach out to the creator through the beat of the drum - one voice, one heart, one love.
 This is a high vibrational ancient form of healing, cleansing, prayer, and self-expression, and we are honored that we have the opportunity to be in this sacred space together.

 An hour before lodge every month is an opportunity to join in on the fun!
 During these drum circles, we practice and learn songs for the Inipi (sweat lodge.)
 All are welcome.
 Please email for address.